 3. Effective proposals

 Most of the proposals we review share the same serious flaw; they’re all about the seller.
-They’re typically a whole bunch of “here’s who we are,”here’s what we do,” “here’s why we think we’re so great.”
+They’re typically a whole bunch of “here’s who we are,” “here’s what we do,” “here’s why we think we’re so great.”
+Arghhh.

 Successful sellers draft proposals that accomplish three things:

-- Customer-focused proposals.
-Even when they’re talking about themselves, successful sellers always find a way to say, “and here, Mr. Customer, is what this means for you.”
+- Customer-focus.
+Even when they’re talking about themselves, successful sellers always find a way to make it about the buyer.
+They find a way to say, “and here, Mr. Customer, is what that means for you.”

 - Persuasively-structured.
-They write persuasive proposals.
 Successful sellers don’t just share information, they make recommendations, build persuasive arguments, and then use the information as evidence to support the persuasive argument.

 - Differentiation.
 Successful sellers effectively differentiate their solution from competitive solutions by citing their own advantages that are ALSO benefits to the buyer.